SaxonRah/PyCurveBug/README.md

 - Corrected channel mapping from C++ source
 - Proper axis inversion per manual
 - Persistent configuration settings with in app editor
+- Runs without CurveBug and can AutoDetect CurveBug